zriyansh/signoz.io/blog/2022-06-22-kibana-vs-grafana.md

 Both Kibana and Grafana have expanded beyond the scope of their initial offerings, and they now provide support for different types of data.
 For example, Grafana now supports log visualization collected by Loki - a log aggregation tool by Grafana Labs.
 Likewise, Kibana also supports metrics and tracing visualization.

-## An open-source full stack APM - SigNoz
+## A Better Alternative to Kibana & Grafana - SigNoz

 Modern observability trends show that for effective monitoring of application, all your telemetry signals should be under a single pane of glass.
 Both Grafana Labs and Elastic, the companies behind Grafana OSS and Kibana offer observability solutions by stitching together multiple tools.
 For observability, these three signals are considered important: